-WHAT can theologians Augustine or Calvin, Abraham Kuyper or Lesslie Newbigin teach journalists?
-Could a retrieval of Europe’s founding doctrines of creation and providence help reform the ailing media, providing it with a new sense of purpose and orientation, both in content and behaviour?
+WHAT can Augustine or Calvin, Abraham Kuyper or Lesslie Newbigin teach journalists?
+Could a retrieval of Europe’s founding doctrines of creation and providence help reform the media?
 Unlikely in any direct sense, you might think.
-We are too far gone.
 The media today mediates the culture of atheistic liberalism that undermines both history and ethics.
-Yet Kuyper, the Dutch journalist, theologian and Premier, believed this was precisely our vocation as Christians-in-the-world.
+All the more reason to try then!

-While it is in my view arguable whether the media can be called “a sphere” in Kuyper’s terminology, and there is not time to discuss that here, nonetheless journalism can rightly be regarded as a proper “workplace calling” in the Kuyperian tradition.[1]
-Journalism is a sphere that, properly directed, “serves its purpose in God’s economy and… plays a role in glorifying God and flourishing humanity” – or like any other sphere, it could do.
-Indeed, I would argue with Bartholomew and Ashford (whose timely book The Doctrine of Creation we are privileged to discuss here today), that journalism’s demise is at root a question of false theology: a neo-Lutheran view whose “proponents tend not to see cultural life as part of the church’s mission and may not see it as part of a life-and-death battle”.[2]
+While it is in my view arguable whether the media can be called ‘a sphere’ in Kuyper’s terminology, and there is not time to discuss that here, nonetheless journalism can rightly be regarded as a proper “workplace calling” in the Kuyperian tradition.
+[1] It is one that, properly directed, “serves its purpose in God’s economy and… plays a role in glorifying God and flourishing humanity” – or like any other sphere, it could do.
+Indeed, I would argue with Bartholomew and Ashford whose timely book The Doctrine of Creation we are privileged to discuss here today, that journalism’s demise is at root a question of false theology: a neo-Lutheran view whose “proponents tend not to see cultural life as part of the church’s mission and may not see it as part of a life-and-death battle”.[2]
 Journalism has been orphaned by the Church’s neglect of its intended “Godwardness”.

 The time for a work of cultural “cleaning” (p.
 270) in the media context is therefore ripe, and it must begin with us, with a correct biblical theology “that sees the workplace calling as a direct extension of the cultural mandate, exercised in relation to God’s good creation, and as a means by which God dramatically conveys his love for the world” (p.
 271).
 The Leveson Inquiry into widespread journalistic criminality – the phone hacking scandal – exposed our lost ethical moorings.
-Journalists were found to have illegally accessed the phone messages of not just celebrities but the family of murder victim Molly Dowler in order to get their stories.
-It was in some ways a logical extension of what is called, on the newsdesk, “blagging” where slightly dubious but not criminal methods are used to nail crooks for instance, but the hacking scandal took the time-honoured “blag” into new territory.
-Not much love for the world there then.
-“Fake newes”, or accusations of it on the other hand, has always been with us, as Derek Taylor’s entertaining survey in 2018 explains: “In Tudor England, printed papers branded the monarch a ‘horrible monster’ and were in turn accused of publishing ‘false fables’.”
-[3] Sounds familiar.
-But the contemporary power of the media to push agendas, exhibit monomania in subject matter, and falsify evidence have all pushed the envelope of unethical, self-serving and therefore unjournalistic praxis seemingly beyond the point of no return.
-Consider the lengths the BBC’s Martin Bashir, a Christian, allegedly went to, allegedly falsifying bank statements as evidence of an Establishment plot against her to secure an interview with Princess Diana.
-And in November, the BBC actually had to ban political activism among its news staff.[4]
-This is journalists losing sight of their purpose, which in itself is enough.
+Journalists were found to have hacked the phones of not just celebrities but the family of murder victim Milly Dowler in order to get stories.
+It was in some ways a logical extension of what is called, on the newsdesk “blagging” where slightly dubious but not criminal methods are used to nail crooks for instance, but this took the time-honoured “blag” into new territory.
+“Fake newes” on the other hand has always been with us, as Derek Taylor’s entertaining survey in 2018 explains: “In Tudor England, printed papers branded the monarch a ‘horrible monster’ and were in turn accused of publishing ‘false fables’.”
+[3] Sounds familiar?

-That that history is no longer known is due to a number of causes.
-Michael Pickering fingers particularly “the postmodernist attack on history’s credentials as a form of knowledge and the relentless adoption in media studies of resolutely synchronic methodologies”.
-Other causes he includes are “a continual skewing of attention towards the latest issues and development in communications, [which] have encouraged an assumption of the past as settled and over, and so of little relevance to what is happening today” (p.
-10).
-Historians may mention en passant the Reformation, and of course the Enlightenment, but very few bother to go back deeply into the forces that shaped the journalistic ethos and character on the Continent of Europe, and nowhere else.
+That history is no longer known as Michael Pickering laments in his ‘Devaluation of History in Media Studies’ in The Routledge Companion to British Media History.[8]
+He writes: “The lack of historical reference and scope in media studies has a number of causes, but certainly the postmodernist attack on history’s credentials as a form of knowledge and the relentless adoption in media studies of resolutely synchronic methodologies, along with a continual skewing of attention towards the latest issues and development in communications, have encouraged an assumption of the past as settled and over, and so of little relevance to what is happening today (p.
+10).”

-The news story Lamentable newes out of Monmouthshire in Wales (1607), is a classic case of how the reader is provided with clear advice not just as to how a story should be interpreted, but why it is a story in the first place i.e. why effort has been expended to get and tell the facts in print.
+We shall take just one example that is indicative of the moral atmosphere, and the personal orientation of the first two decades of the 1600s in which news stories emerged.
+News stories showed then the characteristics that went on to form what we know as the newspaper: contemporaneity, broad public dissemination, and regularity.
+The news story Lamentable newes out of Monmouthshire in Wales (1607), is a classic example of how the reader is provided with clear advice not just as to how a story should be interpreted, but why it is a story in the first place i.e. why effort has been expended to get and tell the facts in print.
 The author offers a moral framework to the reception of the news.
 He tells the reader that the account should be read “with that good affection wherewith I doe present it, and I am sure, it both may and will profit thee by putting thee in remembrance why God doth punish others, that so thou maiest they selfe in time looke unto thine own courses, least he proceed in the same or some more grieuous manner with thee.”
 Says Joad Raymond: “The author sees himself as spiritual guide and declares that the news, far from being written to excite idle curiosity, is instead published to provide moral instruction.
 And, lest there be any risk of misreading, prefaces were written to underpin the point.”[9]
 Such paratextual material “controls one’s whole reading of the text” says Gerard Genette.
 [10] It is unlikely that news would have emerged without this motive, as indeed it did not in other social contexts around the globe.
-It was missionaries who founded the printing presses and the first newspapers in China, India and elsewhere.[11]
+It was missionaries who founded the printing presses and the first newspapers in China, India and many other places.[11]

-The production of news in Europe was redemptive therefore.
-When such journalism ceases to be directed “towards God’s creation designs” and for the love of humanity, it becomes self-serving and corrupt, a platform for the exercise of power without responsibility, untrusted and untrustworthy.
-Identifying and exposing the idols worshipped by journalists is an overdue task.
+The production of news in Europe was redemptive.
+When such journalism ceases to be directed “towards God’s creation designs” it becomes dangerous and corrupt, a platform for demagoguery, for the exercise of power without responsibility, untrusted and untrustworthy.
+Identifying and exposing Kuper’s “idols”, those priorities that skew the humanity and efficacy of journalism, is our on-going task.

 [1] Bartholomew and Ashford, The Doctrine of Creation (IVP Academic, Downers Grove, Illinois: 2020), 271ff.